-About those lofty stock prices: ‘We are reluctant to call the end of the bull market just yet’
+Take care: Analysts question those lofty stock markets

 Tokyo's Nikkei lost 0.4 per cent, Hong Kong's Hang Seng 1 per cent, and the Shanghai composite 0.2 per cent.

-Dow Jones industrial average and S&P 500 futures were mixed, and the Canadian dollar was hovering at about 79 cents (U.S.).
+Dow Jones industrial average and S&P 500 futures were up, and the Canadian dollar was hovering at about 79 cents (U.S.).

 "Technology has been the most consensus, as well as the one of the best-performing trades of 2017," London Capital Group's Mr. Lawler said.